Analysis | How ZTE Ended Up in Middle of U.S.-China Trade War: QuickTake

 China’s ZTE Corp. was fighting for its very survival when U.S. President Donald Trump came to its rescue and helped engineer a settlement.
 In April, the telecommunications giant had been banned by the U.S. Commerce Department from buying American technology for seven years, essentially ending its ability to operate as a business.
 The settlement allows ZTE to resume purchases from U.S. suppliers, provided it pays a penalty of at least $1 billion and replaces its senior management and board of directors.
-But ZTE’s fate is still uncertain since the U.S. Congress wants to reimpose restrictions on the company.
+But ZTE’s fate is still uncertain after the U.S. Senate passed legislation to reimpose restrictions on the company.

 1. How did ZTE land in hot water?